Amorgos sailing holidays

 “Fjord bay” • Megali Vlichada

-First admire the desolate fjord-like scenery, then drop the bow anchor in 5 – 10 m (coarse sand) and drag the second anchor onto the beach; gusts will blow down the valley or from the NNW.
+First admire the desolate fjord-like scenery, then drop the bow anchor in 5 – 10 m (coarse sand) and drag the second anchor onto the beach; gusts will blow down the valley or from the NNW (sea breeze and land breeze style).
 Very suitable in hot summer weather due to the sudden sunset behind the rock face .

 Note, the prevailing NW wind can become a local SE wind in the evening.

-Although Cape Vilakarda - Βιλακάρδα (the north cape) provides decent protection, it is better to relocate to nearby Aegiali port in NNW – NNE winds / gusts over 35 knots.
+Although Cape Vilakarda - Βιλακάρδα (the north cape) provides decent protection for an overnight anchorage at the head of Fjord bay, it is better to relocate to nearby Aegiali port in NNW – NNE winds / gusts over 35 knots.